andraztori/marrakesh/marrakesh/architecture.md

 #### Building Realistic Competitive Markets

-The `CompetitionGeneratorParametrizedLogNormal` implementation uses several key considerations to generate competition that resembles real-world auction dynamics:
+The `CompetitionGeneratorLogNormal` implementation uses several key considerations to generate competition that resembles real-world auction dynamics:

 **1. Base Value as 50% Win Rate Point**:
 - The `impression_base_value` parameter is used as the value at which 50% win rate occurs